 The demise of oil is the main focus of the new forecast by a team of analysts led by a former US government energy consultant.

 2020, the forecast suggests, will go down in history as the final tipping point for the global oil industry.
-It is a date we will look to in the future, and we will remember it as the beginning of the end of oil (as well as other fossil fuels such as gas and coal).
+It's a date we'll look back on in the future, and remember as the beginning of the end of oil (as well as other fossil fuels like gas and coal).

-Along the way, around 80% of the industry as we know it will be wiped out.
+Down the road, about 80% of the industry as we know it will be wiped out.

-End of oil due to Covid-19, but "had previous pathologies"
+End of oil due to Covid-19, but "he had previous pathologies"

 It is clear that the new era of social distancing rules and smartworking has heavily crushed demand, at least temporarily.

-In fact, the factors of this decline had already been set in motion even before the pandemic.
-And the implications are strong: we are in the midst of a fundamental energy transition that will see most of the fossil fuel industry gradually eclipsed over the next few decades.
+In reality, the factors for this decline had already been set in motion even before the pandemic.
+And the implications are stark: we are in the midst of a fundamental energy transition that will see most of the fossil fuel industry gradually eclipsed over the next few decades.

 End of oil, end of the line

-These conclusions are set out in a forthcoming analysis written by Rodrigo Villamizar Alvargonzález, former strategic advisor to the US Department of Energy, formerly Colombian Minister of Energy, Senior Economic Advisor to the World Bank.
-Today Rodrigo is "only" energy expert with the Commission for Economic Development and the Commission for Public Services of Texas.
+These conclusions are set out in a forthcoming analysis written by Rodrigo Villamizar Alvargonzález, former strategic advisor to the US Department of Energy, former Colombian Energy Minister, senior economic advisor to the World Bank.
+Today, Rodrigo is the “only” energy expert for the Economic Development Commission and the Public Utilities Commission of Texas.

-The paper, entitled Energy and Power Futures, it was announced by the authors earlier this year, just before the pandemic hit the scene.
-Villamizar's forecast placed "the start date of the end of oil around 2020".
-It was described as a "tipping point" for world oil production which would drop from that point on.
+The paper, entitled Energy and Power Futures, was announced by the creators earlier this year, just before the pandemic arrived on the scene.
+Villamizar's prediction placed "the start date of the end of oil around 2020."
+It was described as a “turning point” for global oil production which would decline from then on.

 It will come down.
-There is nowhere in sight of the possibility of exceeding the all-time high of 35,7 billion barrels per year (or 100 million barrels per day) beyond 2020.
+There is nowhere in sight to surpass the all-time production high of 35,7 billion barrels per year (or 100 million barrels per day) beyond 2020.

 Rodrigo Villamizar Alvargonzález